jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             ['__add__', '__class__', '__contains__', '[918 chars]ill']
         )

-  the terminal shows a list of :doc:`methods </functions/functions>` and :doc:`attributes </exceptions/AttributeError>` of a string_. `unittest.TestCase.maxDiff`_ sets a limit on the number of characters the terminal shows for a difference between two objects.
+  - the terminal shows a list of :doc:`methods </functions/functions>` and :doc:`attributes </exceptions/AttributeError>` of a string_
+  - `unittest.TestCase.maxDiff`_ sets a limit on the number of characters the terminal shows for a difference between two objects.
 There is no limit when it is set to :ref:`None`

 * I copy and paste the values from the terminal into the test and remove extra characters